 Also, when downloading files your browser may give you the option to "open" or "save" the file; you want to choose "save" in order to download and store the file on your computer.

 We offer many ways of finding the files you want, from simple lists of files to a powerful search engine.
 Many people start their daily visit to FlightSim.Com with the New Files list.
 This list has the latest files from the past few days.
-The list on the File Library Tabhas all new files included.
-Several of our forums have separate lists with only new files appropriate to that forum.
-See the FSX Hangar or FS2004 Hangar for an example.
+The File Library tab in the blue menu bar gives you several options for different new files lists.
+Several of our landing pages (hangars) have separate lists with only new files appropriate to that topic.
+See the FSX Hangar X-Plane Hangar or FS2004 Hangar for an example.

 The most powerful tool for finding files is our Search Engine.
 This tool lets you find files by file name or by description.
 If you know all or part of the file name of the add-on you want you simply fill in the file name box and start the search.
 For most cases, though, you will use the text string search which allows you to search on a single word, several words or a phrase.
-For complete details on searching use the Help link on the search page.
+For complete details on searching use the Help link on the search page or read this tutorial.
 We also offer an Advanced Search that includes many more search options.
-Both Search and Advanced Search can be reached using the blue Files button at the top of any page.
+Both Search and Advanced Search can be reached using the blue File Library button at the top of any page.

-Please note: the Google search form offered several places on the site is NOT suitable for finding files; use that search for finding feature articles, reviews, how to tips, etc.
+Please note: the search form in the upper right corner of each page on the site is NOT suitable for finding files; use that search for finding feature articles, reviews, tutorials, etc.

 There are also a number of less often used tools for finding files, including lists of popular files, a map based system for finding scenery and a list of aircraft files organized by country and airline.
-All of these can be found on the Main Navigation Bar.
+All of these can be found on the blue menu by by clicking on File Library and choosing Specialty Searches.

 You've got a file downloaded onto your computer and you have your zip utility installed and know how to use it, now how do you use the file you've downloaded?
 To start, read the docs!.
 Reading the instructions is something people are resistant to do, no matter what new thing has been acquired, but it's still the best way to get things working smoothly.
 This is just as true with files you download as with something you buy in a store.
 Use your zip utility to see what's in the file.
 You should see a file or files with names that end with .doc or .txt or with names something like readme.
 There's no standard, but usually it's not hard to figure out which files to look at.
 Unzip those files and read them.
 If they are .doc files you'll need Microsoft Word or something compatible.
 For other files you should be able to use Word or any word processor, text editor or text viewer.

 If the docs are incomplete or missing there are places you can turn for general help.
-FlightSim.Com has a "FAQ" ("frequently asked questions") area for several of the most popular sims.
-You can find all available FAQs on the Main Navigation Bar.
-There are also forums available for all popular sims (again, reached from the Main Navigation Bar) which have message areas; there you can write messages to other flightsimmers asking their help.
+We have tutorials providing general knowledge on installing add-ons; these can be found in the landing pages for each individual sim.
+FlightSim.Com also has a "FAQ" ("frequently asked questions") area for several of the most popular sims.
+You can find these FAQs on the landing pages for each sim.
+There are also forums available for all popular sims (again, reached from the blue menu bar) which have message areas; there you can write messages to other flightsimmers asking their help.
 Generally, there are knowledgeable people available who can answer most questions.
 Finally, you can ask the person who created the file.
 Most designers include their email address in the docs.

-If you are using Microsoft Flight Simulator X ("FSX") you will find additional information in our FSX Hangar which is available off our Main Menu.
-Included are reviews, how to articles on installing add-ons, links to upgrades, links to the latest FSX files and more.
+If you are using Microsoft Flight Simulator X ("FSX") you will find additional information in our FSX Hangar which is available from the blue menu bar on our home page, directly below "Home".
+This FSX landing page includes only information and links related to FSX, such as reviews, tutorial articles on installing add-ons, links to upgrades, links to the latest FSX files and more.

 Visit the FSX Hangar here.